akitikkx/upnext/README.md

 # Upnext: TV Series Manager

 ***
-<b>NOTE:</b> `Upnext: TV Series Manager` is being gradually converted to the modern UI toolkit: Jetpack Compose.
+<b>NOTE:</b> `Upnext: TV Series Manager` is now using Jetpack Compose!

+Each area of the app is being gradually converted to this modern UI toolkit.
 Currently the Search screen is now using Compose UI.
 There are quite a number of changes that need to be done in order to fully migrate `Upnext: TV Series Manager` to Jetpack Compose and, therefore, the migration will be gradual.
 Should you wish to help with this effort, please see the contributing guidelines and code of conduct.
 ***

 ## What is Upnext: TV Series Manager?